sri-shash/EDA/README.md

 # EDA
 This file contains different libraries through which one can explore data.

-I have used Pandas Visual analyis.
+I have used Pandas Visual analyis and dtale.